jubako/jubako/spec/directory.rst

 ============= ================== ================= =============
 indexType     u8                 0                 0
-entrySize     u16                1                 The size of one entry. variantCount  u8                 3                 The number of variants in this index. keyCount (N)  u8                 4                 The number of key info. entryCount    u64                5                 Number of entries flag          u8                 14 keyInfo0                                           The type of the key0 keyInfo1                                           The type of the key1 ...                                                ...
+entrySize     u16                1                 The size of one entry. entryCount    u32                3                 Number of entries flag          u8                 7
+variantCount  u8                 8                 The number of variants in this index. keyCount (N)  u8                 9                 The number of key info. keyInfo0                                           The type of the key0 keyInfo1                                           The type of the key1 ...                                                ...